MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcreatenamedpipefile.md

 ### -param NamedPipeType [in]

-The mode to read from the pipe.
+The mode to write to the pipe.

 <table>
 <tr>